zenanana/CalHacks2021/README.md

 ## Challenges we ran into

 ## Accomplishments that we're proud of

+👨‍💻 Deploying the game on [GitHub Pages](https://google.com)!

+💪 Getting a highscore of **170** without straining our arm muscles.

-Finishing a proper game before midterm week.
+😤 Finishing a proper hackathon submission before hell week (7 midterms + 1 essay)

 ## What we learned
-- Plank.js / Physics Engine
-- Handtrack.js / ML
+1. Physics engine with Plank.js
+2. Machine learning with Handtrack.js

 ## What's next for Star Whales
-- To the moon
-- Whatever
+⚡ More power ups!
+🎮 Multiplayer mode!